niravmsoni/terraform-getting-started/TerraformBasics.md

         - Provider plugins
             - Used by Terraform to talk to various cloud providers (AWS Providers, Azure etc.)
         - State Data
             - Stores information about resources provisioned.
+When we execute Terraform apply, terraform checks existing state file and compares the differences.
+Based on differences, it will either add, update or delete resources